cnksoft/cnkFileManager-example-3/README.md

 https://marketplace.coronalabs.com/plugin/android-file-and-uri-manager

-This example shows the ussage for the shareFile function.
+This example shows the ussage for the copyFileToExternalStorage and getExternalPath functions.

 Simple clone the example, and test it.